Nancy-Hunter/Nancy-Hunter/README.md

 ### Hi there 👋

+- I’m currently working on a little bit of everything.
+Contact me to find out more about my current projects
+- I’m a lifelong student.
+Always ready to learn something new

+ Pronouns: She

 <!--
 **Nancy-Hunter/Nancy-Hunter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.